enricopierga/enricopierga/README.md

 ## 👋 Hi there, I'm Enrico!

-🎓🎾 I'm a **Master Computer Engineering student & Tennis Player** passionate about technology, innovation and problem solving through code and clay courts.
+🎓🎾 I'm a **Master Computer Science student & Tennis Player** passionate about technology, innovation and problem solving through code and clay courts.

 ---